Smash-and-Grab Mob Thwarted In Downtown Palo Alto; 2 Suspects Arrested

-PALO ALTO (CBS SF) — Police in Palo Alto on Wednesday confirmed a recent attempted robbery at a shop over the weekend by a large group of suspects that was thwarted by officers, leading to the arrest of two individuals.
+PALO ALTO (CBS SF) — Two female suspects were in custody after a security guard thwarted a smash-and-grab mob of 30-40 individuals who were trying to bash their way into a Palo Alto retail store.

-According to a press release issued by the Palo Alto Police Department, on Sunday night at around 11:18 p.m., a large group of approximately 30-40 suspects arrived in about 20 cars attempted to break into clothing boutique the RealReal at 379 University Avenue in downtown Palo Alto when it was closed.READ MORE: UPDATE: TV News Security Guard Stable After Being Shot in Oakland's Chinatown
+According to a press release issued by the Palo Alto Police Department, on Sunday night at around 11:18 p.m., a large group of approximately 30-40 suspects arrived in about 20 cars and attempted to break into clothing boutique the RealReal at 379 University Avenue in downtown Palo Alto when it was closed.READ MORE: Charities, Community Groups Serve Up Warm Thanksgiving Meals For The Needy

+A prompt call from a private security guard reporting the incident brought a quick response from multiple police units who were able to stop the burglary.

 An officer stopped one of the vehicles — a green 2017 Ford Escape sport utility vehicle with its headlights off and no license plates — on Willow Road at Chester Street in Menlo Park.
 The two occupants were detained without incident.

-Inside the vehicle, police located at least $15,000 worth of stolen property from a second location of the RealReal.
+Inside the vehicle, police located at least $15,000 worth of stolen property from a second burglarized location of the RealReal in Larkspur.
 The property was still on clothes hangers and had price tags and security sensors still attached.
 Officers also located a hammer.

 The two suspect, identified as 20-year-old Richmond resident Keyonni Marie Jones and 21-year-old Vallejo resident Imani Kevyonna Barnes were booked into the Santa Clara County Main Jail for attempted commercial burglary and conspiracy, both felonies.

+The attempted robbery in Palo Alto was just one of several recent incidents around the Bay Area recently, with others occurring in downtown San Francisco, Walnut Creek, Hayward and San Jose.

-With the rash of recent similar crimes throughout the Bay Area, including past incidents of organized retail theft of open businesses occurring in Palo Alto, officers have stepped up patrols in retail areas of Palo Alto.
-Anyone who witnesses suspicious behavior in and around retail establishments in Palo Alto is encouraged to call the Palo Alto Police Department’s 24-hour dispatch center at (650) 329-2413, or 9-1-1 if it is an emergency.MORE NEWS: Jefferson Awards: Berkeley Man Lends Help with Efficiency
+With the rash of recent similar crimes throughout the Bay Area, officers have stepped up patrols in retail areas of Palo Alto.
+Anyone who witnesses suspicious behavior in and around retail establishments in Palo Alto is encouraged to call the Palo Alto Police Department’s 24-hour dispatch center at (650) 329-2413, or 9-1-1 if it is an emergency.MORE NEWS: Second Harvest of Silicon Valley Continues To Serve Families In Need Amid Challenges

 Anyone with information about this incident is asked to call the PAPD 24-hour dispatch center at (650) 329-2413.
 Anonymous tips can be e-mailed to paloalto@tipnow.org or sent via text message or voice mail to (650) 383-8984.